Atrial flutter: Signs and symptoms

 While atrial flutter can sometimes go unnoticed, its onset is often marked by characteristic sensations of the heart feeling like it is beating too fast or hard.
 Such sensations usually last until the episode resolves, or until the heart rate is controlled.

-Atrial flutter is usually well-tolerated initially (a high heart rate is for most people just a normal response to exercise), however, people with other underlying heart diseases (such as coronary artery disease) or poor exercise tolerance may rapidly develop symptoms, such as shortness of breath, chest pain, lightheadedness or dizziness, nausea and, in some patients, nervousness and feelings of impending doom.
+Atrial flutter is usually well-tolerated initially (a high heart rate is, for most people just a normal response to exercise); however, people with other underlying heart diseases (such as coronary artery disease) or poor exercise tolerance may rapidly develop symptoms, such as shortness of breath, chest pain, lightheadedness or dizziness, nausea and, in some patients, nervousness and feelings of impending doom.

 Prolonged atrial flutter with fast heart rates may lead to decompensation with loss of normal heart function (heart failure).
 This may manifest as exercise intolerance (exertional breathlessness), difficulty breathing at night, or swelling of the legs and/or abdomen.

 Complications

 Although often regarded as a relatively benign heart rhythm problem, atrial flutter shares the same complications as the related condition atrial fibrillation.
-There is paucity of published data directly comparing the two, but overall mortality in these conditions appears to be very similar.
+There is a paucity of published data directly comparing the two, but overall mortality in these conditions appears to be very similar.